sosiristseng/blog-hexo-next/content/posts/linux/fonts.md

 ---

-Install custom fonts if not available from the repo.
+Install custom fonts and make the system sees it.
 <!--more-->

 After you download the [fonts]( {{< ref "posts/bookmark.md#fonts" >}} ):